SymbolNotFound/gorng/README.md

 important but thread-safety is.
 Callers can simply read from the provided channel without needing to coordinate via an explicit synchronization primitive.

-## Using the RNG
+## Using the Random Number Generator

-Include the module in your source code:
+Include this module in your source code:

 ```go
 include (